react-navigation/react-navigation.github.io/website/blog/2020-01-29-using-react-navigation-5-with-react-native-paper.md

   Provider as PaperProvider,
 } from 'react-native-paper';

-const CombinedDefaultTheme = { ...PaperDefaultTheme, ...NavigationDefaultTheme };
+const CombinedDefaultTheme = {
+  ...PaperDefaultTheme,
+  ...NavigationDefaultTheme,
+};
 const CombinedDarkTheme = { ...PaperDarkTheme, ...NavigationDarkTheme };

 export default function Main() {
   const [isDarkTheme, setIsDarkTheme] = React.useState(false);

   const theme = isDarkTheme ?
-CombinedDarkTheme : CombinedDefaultTheme // Use Light/Dark theme based on a state
+CombinedDarkTheme : CombinedDefaultTheme; // Use Light/Dark theme based on a state

   function toggleTheme() {
     // We will pass this function to Drawer and invoke it on theme switch press